-The following coping skill is a way to positively transform memories.
-I found the use of this skill to be quite beneficial in my personal experience which I will share below.
-But first a brief synopsis of the skill.
+The following soul healing practice is a way to positively transform memories.
+I found the use of this practice to be quite beneficial in my personal experience which I will share below.
+But first a brief synopsis of the practice.

 If you find the feelings and thoughts are associated with a painful memory, enter the memory, but rather than pushing it back into the darkness; flood the memory with love and light both with imagery and with all your senses.
 If the memory involves violence or abuse, I suggest take cleansing breaths, ground yourself utilizing your own unique practice, and encase yourself with love, light, and protection.